 If you have a hard time drinking lots of plain water (let’s face it – it can get boring!) consider adding some flavor enhancers to it.
 A couple drops of peppermint, vanilla, or orange extract will do the trick.
 You can also infuse your water by adding lots of fresh herbs like (mint and basil) to it and then letting it steep in the fridge overnight.
 A fresh yet quick fix is to squeeze an orange or a lime into your glass.
 Another tasty option is juicing a handful of grapes or a kiwi and stirring the fresh juice into your water.

 Healthy, whole fats are a great addition to your raw food diet because like fruit, they have lots of fiber and the fats are sure to curb your appetite between meals.
 Nuts and seeds, avocados, coconut, and durian (a fruit) are all excellent whole fat foods.
 As opposed to oils, these whole food fats maintain their nutrients as you enjoy them.
+A great way to find raw vegan recipes is through the Food Monster App, a food app available for both Android and iPhone.
+If you’re not sure where to start, then you’ll find plenty of healthy, delicious ideas!

 You can eat them a handful at a time or blend them into your smoothies, dressings, sauces, and soups to create rich flavors and extravagant textures.
-If you don’t have a high powered blender, mix your nuts until they become a powder before putting any other ingredients into the machine.
+If you don’t have a high-powered blender, mix your nuts until they become a powder before putting any other ingredients into the machine.
 This will help to ensure that you don’t end up with unwanted chunks of nuts and seeds.
 Avocados and coconuts can be used the same way as nuts and seeds, and they also make excellent vegan ice cream ingredients too.

 Snacks are the name of the game when it comes to staying full while eating raw.
 While raw fruits and vegetables are high in nutrients, they tend to be pretty low in calories so you may find that eating a sufficient amount of calories isn’t possible, or even desirable, at each and every meal time of the day.
 The answer is to keep plenty of convenient snacks around so you can fuel up while you’re on the go and stay satisfied until you can sit down to a full meal.
 Store carrot and celery sticks with some date paste in your vehicle’s glove compartment so you can chow down while you drive.
 Keep some mixed nuts, raisins, and cacao nibs in your desk at work for a quick trail mix fix.
 And of course, you should always keep a couple pieces of fruit, like oranges or apples, in your bag.